PARTICIPANT INFO

 Accommodation

 When you arrive at KUBU you will be greeted by the hosts Tuomo and Sari, and the KUBU team.
 Who will go through the house and show you to your rooms.
-Coffee/teas and snacks will be available when you arrive.
+The accommodation takes places in the classrooms, which may have also other use during the daytime.
+Toilets and showers are downstairs, not ensuite.

 Pictures from the residency